mIRC-Scripters/mirckb/docs/source/identifiers/knick.rst

 $knick
 ======

 The $knick identifier refers to the nickname of a user who has been kicked from a channel.
-This can also be the local mIRC client nickname if an On me - mIRC|ON ME kick event is being monitored.
+This can also be the local mIRC client nickname if an :doc:`on me </events/on_me>` kick event is being monitored.

 Synopsis
 --------